ankane/benchmeth/README.md

 To call a method without benchmarking, append `_without_benchmark` to the name.

-## ActiveSupport Notifications
+## Active Support Notifications

-You can switch to ActiveSupport notifications with:
+You can switch to Active Support notifications with:

 ```ruby
 Benchmeth.use_notifications = true